 After the recapture of Kut, Maude was able to continue his advance up the Tigris and took Baghdad the following month.
 He was not able to savour this victory for long as he died of Cholera on 18 November 1917, shortly after drinking some contaminated milk.
 General Maude is buried in Baghdad (North Gate) Cemetery.
 The cemetery is located in the Waziriah area of the Al-Russafa district of Baghdad.

 Above: General Maude’s tomb in Baghdad (North Gate) Cemetery.
 Image courtesy of the BBC.

 It is believed that over half of the surviving Kut garrison of 13,000 died of ill treatment and neglect during forced marches of hundreds of miles and in subsequent captivity.
 Having been held in luxurious accommodation, General Townshend survived the war.
 When the news of his special treatment was made public, and compared to the ill-treatment meted out to his men, his reputation was irreversibly ruined.

-Vice-Chairman, The Western Front Association.
+Article by David Tattersfield, Vice-Chairman, The Western Front Association.

 Further reading (Online Book):

 The anonymous author was part of the 6th (Poona) Division, Indian Army.
 The high temperatures forced much inactivity on the commonwealth troops through the campaign.
 The author wrote “From 6 a.m. to 9 a.m. it was hot.
 From 9 a.m. to 12 damned hot.
 From 12 to 5.30 much too damned hot.”